 - CFP® Board of Standards: For the purpose of facilitating student registration for the CFP® Certification Examination, The College will send to the CFP® Board a monthly report listing American College students who have successfully completed The College's CFP® Certification Curriculum during the previous month.
 The report will include student name, address, last four digits of student's social security number and date of completion.

 - Current Employers: The College will report grades and other student personal information requested by the student's current employer of record.

 If a student prefers not to have any of his or her personal information shared with any other third party, including those listed above, the student should call us at 888-263-7265.
 Please be aware that this may affect reimbursement or recognition policies of certain employers, and opting out of communications from The College will not apply to correspondence for academic or billing purposes.

-The College does not sell, rent or otherwise make available a student's personal information to any third parties for marketing purposes except where noted above.
+The College does not sell, rent or otherwise make available a student's personal information to any third parties for marketing or other purposes except where noted above.
 Notwithstanding the previously described exceptions, The College will only release personal information regarding any student or alumnus under the following guidelines:

 - The College may confirm inquiries as to whether an individual holds a designation or degree in good standing from The College, and this information can be made available to the public through The College's website.